section III, article 1

-Scholars may petition to receive course credit for graduate courses taken at another institution or a course waiver for a maximum of 9 credit hours.
+Scholars may petition to receive course credit for graduate courses taken at another institution and/or a course waiver for a maximum of 9 credit hours.
 The scholar should submit the Petition for Course Credit and/or Waiver form as supporting documentation for a petition to the graduate program.
 Petitions will be forwarded to the Graduate Committee for review.
 Transfer credit requests must also be approved by the Laney Graduate School Dean (see box below.)

-Coursework petitions must be submitted by the end of the first semester of coursework and will be accepted as early as the first graduate committee meeting of the semester.
+Coursework petitions must be submitted by the end of the first semester of coursework.

 What is the difference between transfer credit and a waiver?

 Course transfer credit may be given only for courses that were not used to satisfy the requirements of any previous degree.
 When you request course credit, you are requesting for a specific course taken elsewhere to be included on your official Emory transcript.
 Transfer credit may also reduce the number of courses required at Emory by an equivalent amount.
 A course waiver may be requested to reduce the usual six-credit course load required for candidacy based on prior coursework at the graduate level.
 Waivers may be requested for courses that were also used to satisfy requirements for a previous degree.
 In the case of a waiver, the courses themselves will not be reflected on the Emory transcript.
 It is more common for students to be eligible for a waiver than for transfer credit.

 Scholars wishing to use non-chemistry coursework as part of a transfer or waiver request should include a rationale indicating the relevance of the course to the chemistry degree.
-For transfer requests, the signature of the primary research mentor is required (therefore, scholars should submit these requests after group selection has concluded.)
+Support from the primary research mentor significantly strengthens requests (therefore, scholars are encouraged to submit these requests after group selection has concluded.)